perilune42/ros2_tracking/README.md

 To run, simply run the launch_ros2 bash command (which you can inspect in ~/.bashrc), which builds and sources everything necessary.

+Our trained YOLO model is located in the models folder as model.rvc2.tar.xz, and is used in the yolo_oakd_tracking node.
+Details for the YOLO model training are located in another repository: https://github.com/arushbisht12/mae148_team1_2026

 # Docker Setup

 (originally written by Team 7)